Wattstown: National Colliery 1905 disaster

 On the 11 July 1905, just four months after the Cambrian Colliery disaster at Clydach Vale, an explosion at the National Colliery in Wattstown resulted in the deaths of 119 men and boys.
 Only three people were rescued from the mine, but two later died of their injuries, leaving Matthew Davies as the lone survivor.
 The report into the cause of the disaster was undertaken by the Inspector of Mines, which concluded that the explosion was caused by illegal use of blasting material underground.
 Shortly before the explosion occurred, the master sinker had requested blasting cable and a battery to charge the shot.
 The manager, Mr. Meredith, had entered the mine a quarter of an hour before the explosion and was amongst the list of fatalities.

 Amongst the messages of condolences received at Wattstown was a message from King Edward VII.
 On the day of the funeral, the streets were lined by thousands of mourners and the funeral cortège was reported as being over four miles (6 km) long.

 Sport and leisure

 Wattstown is home to Wattstown RFC, a rugby union club with over a hundred years of history.

+Wattstown had a Bowls team from 1921 to 2016.
+The bowling green is located in Wattstown Park.
+Players from the club represented Wales at international level.